 “Analysis of investor fund flows compared to market performance further supports the argument that investors are unsuccessful at timing the market.
 Market upswings rarely coincide with mutual fund inflows while market downturns do not coincide with mutual fund outflows.”

 In other words, investors consistently bought the “tops” and sold the “bottoms.”
-The other two primary reasons of underperformance from the study related to a lack of capital to invest.
+You will notice the other two primary reasons for underperformance was related to a lack of capital to invest.
 This is also not surprising given the current economic environment.

-There are many reasons why you can’t really beat the index over time and why you see statistics such as “80% of all fund underperform the S&P 500.”
-The impact of share buybacks, substitutions, lack of taxes and trading expenses all lead to outperformance by the index over everyone else that is actually investing and doesn’t receive those benefits.
-Furthermore, any portfolio that is allocated to to lower volatility, create income or provide for long term financial planning and capital preservation will underperform the index so comparing your portfolio to the S&P 500 is “apples to oranges.”
+There are many reasons why you can’t really beat the index over time, and why you see statistics such as “80% of all fund underperform the S&P 500.”
+The impact of share buybacks, substitutions, lack of taxes and trading expenses all contribute to the outperformance of the index over those actually investing real dollars who do not receive the same advantages.
+Furthermore, any portfolio that is allocated differently than the benchmark to provide for lower volatility, create income, or provide for long-term financial planning and capital preservation will underperform the index as well.
+Therefore, comparing your portfolio to the S&P 500 is inherently “apples to oranges” and will always lead to disappointing outcomes.
 Cullen makes this point very clearly:

 It’s fine to compare things to a benchmark.
 In fact, it’s helpful in a lot of cases.
 But we need to careful about how we go about doing it.”

-I recently wrote a fairly deep study on the perils of benchmarking and why, despite your best intentions, it was highly unlikely that you will ever “beat the market” over the long term.
+In my recent study on the perils of benchmarking and why, despite your best intentions, it is highly unlikely that you will ever “beat the market” over the long term, I noted:

 “While Wall Street wants you to compare your portfolio to the “index” so that you will continue to keep money in motion, which creates fees for Wall Street, the reality is that you can NEVER beat a “benchmark index” over a long period.
 This is due to the following reasons: